Tanchangxiang206/Cloud-Computing-Project/README.md

 - How to use custom colour.
 - How to customise MIT App Inventor to achieve a specific design style.
 - Understand how to upload the data we type.

+## Step to install the Application

+- As you can see in the github, there is a file named : YourBMI.apk.
+Download it on your phone or any digital device that support .apk file.
+Install it and you are free to use the application.